JMAConsulting/biz.jmaconsulting.autoreply.twilo.sms/README.md

 This extension has been developed and is being maintained by JMA.

-Many thanks to [a New Reach Media](https://www.newreachmedia.com/) for sponsoring the development of this extension.
+Many thanks to [New Reach Media](https://www.newreachmedia.com/) for sponsoring the development of this extension.